-The restoration requirement will be applied to both temporary and permanent vegetation impacts with the exception that temporary impacts will be restored at a 1:1 ratio for both native and nonnative plant communities, in accordance with Corps definition of temporary impacts.
-The focus of the restoration effort will be to restore habitat for wildlife in accordance with mitigation measure BIO-5.
+Jurisdictional waters of the U.S. within the staging areas and other areas within the Project footprint that would not be part of the SCH ponds would be restored on site in accordance with the Corps Section 404 Individual Permit.
+Temporary impacts to waters of the U.S. will be restored at a 1:1 ratio for both native and non-native plant communities, in accordance with Corps definition of temporary impacts.
+The focus of the restoration effort will be to restore habitat for wildlife.
 Areas with undeveloped ephemeral vegetation that fluctuates with the changing Sea level are not the focus of the re-establishment.
 It is anticipated that these types of conditions will continue to be present with future fluctuations of the Sea, as well as water level adjustments within the ponds.
-Therefore, immature, ephemerally vegetated areas will not be actively restored as part of this HMMP.
+Therefore, immature, ephemerally vegetated areas will not be actively restored as part of this TIRP.

-In the portions of the staging areas and other temporary impacts areas that lack vegetation but are still regulated by the Corps, RWQCB, and/or DFG, the areas will be restored to pre-construction conditions (i.e., contours will be restored).
+In the portions of the staging areas and other temporary impacts areas that lack vegetation but are still regulated by the Corps, the areas will be restored to pre-construction conditions (i.e., contours will be restored).